-Join Resources for the Future (RFF) and the Urban Institute on Thursday, June 17, for the third event in Exposure, a six-part webinar series on environmental justice.
+On Thursday, June 17, 2021, Resources for the Future (RFF) and the Urban Institute hosted the third event in Exposure, a six-part webinar series on environmental justice.
 Who stands to win—or lose—as a result of climate change?
 The impacts of temperature increases, sea level rise, and extreme weather events often hit low-income neighborhoods and communities of color particularly hard.
 Government policies can exacerbate these problems because investments in hazard mitigation and the disbursement of disaster aid often disproportionately benefit wealthier households and neighborhoods.
-This panel will discuss research in this area, grassroots advocacy, and policy challenges and solutions.
+This panel discussed research in this area, grassroots advocacy, and policy challenges and solutions.

 - Sonal Jessel, WE ACT for Environmental Justice